Floral Cohorts

 So here’s how it works:

-NOW ACCEPTING APPLICATIONS FOR THE 2024 FLORAL COHORT FROM MARCH 1st THROUGH MARCH 10th.
-CLICK HERE TO APPLY.
+APPLICATIONS FOR THE 2025 FLORAL COHORT WILL BE ACCEPTED FROM MARCH 1st THROUGH MARCH 10th.

 Not everyone who submits an application will be invited to join the Cohort.
 After you submit the application online, you’ll get a personal note letting you know the status of your application in a few days once we’ve had a chance to review it.
 Those invited to the Cohort will be able to register for one of the 10 spots available on a first-come-first-serve basis on March 15th.
 There are only 10 spots in each Cohort.
 Once it fills, the next opportunity will not be until the Spring of 2025.